nimblehq/our-team/openings/developer.md

 **We are looking for someone that**
 - Is versatile.
 Interested to learn new technologies, ethical hacking, scalability and agile methodologies.
 - Knows OOP in any language, can be Java, PHP or Ruby and looking to learn new languages.
-- Knows Javascript / Jquery.
-JS frameworks are a plus.
+- Knows Javascript / Jquery/ CSS.
+JS frameworks and responsive implementations are a plus
 - Is able to communicate in english.
 - 1+ years of experience.